Skip to content

 • Inventory control — One part of the broader discipline of inventory management that’s focused on knowing where your inventory is and ensuring it travels to the right place.

 • Inventory management — Encompasses the above, and in addition, it’s also the ongoing process of reducing the cost of inventory while maximizing the company’s profits.
-This includes expenses like purchasing raw materials, carrying costs of inventory, and inventory processing overheads.
+This includes expenses like carrying costs, inventory processing overheads, and purchasing raw materials.

 Why is inventory management important?